scriptamining/scripta/README.md

 ---=== The way of the turtle ===---

-Start from a fresh raspbian wheezy (2014-01-07)
+Start from a fresh raspbian wheezy (tested with 2014-01-07) Download here http://downloads.raspberrypi.org/raspbian_latest

 $>raspi-config ( if needed "Expand Filesystem" and reboot )